 On August 7, 2018, we filed a lawsuit in federal court challenging these new policies on behalf of 12 immigrants – adults and children who fled their home countries after suffering pervasive sexual abuse, kidnapping, beatings, shootings, the murder of family members, and/or death threats.
 They all received negative credible fear determinations under the new policies even though they would have demonstrated credible fear under a proper application of the immigration laws.
 Four of our plaintiffs have already been deported.

-Two of our clients are at risk of immediate deporation on the night of August 9, and so on August 8, we filed motions for a temporary restraining order and preliminary injunction to protect our clients.
+Two of our clients were at risk of immediate deporation on the night of August 9, and so on August 8, we filed motions for a temporary restraining order and preliminary injunction to protect our clients.
 Without an injunction, plaintiffs and thousands of other immigrants like them desperately seeking safety will be unlawfully deported to places where they are at serious risk of being raped, kidnapped, beaten, and killed.